raspberrypilearning/from-me-to-you/en/step_5.md

 "When you click on the Dance button, all the person sprites will dance."

 You might have lots of ideas.
 Just choose one of them to start with.

 --- /task ---

+--- task ---
+Describe what the sprite will do in words.
+Tell a friend or someone in your family.

+--- /task ---